 At postgraduate level, the subjects needed are Calculus, Algebra, Statistics, Probability, Computer Science, Finance, Economics, Business and Actuarial Science (if available).

-Most employers are looking for graduates with at least a 2:1 degree and excellent A-levels or equivalent in Math and related subjects.
+Most employers are looking for graduates with at least a 2:1 degree and excellent A-levels or equivalent in Maths and related subjects.
 They favour candidates with a degree in any numerate discipline.

 To grow to be a certified actuary, you need to become a student member of the Institute and Faculty of Actuaries (IFoA) and pass a series of actuarial exams by them.